Trump’s historic federal arraignment was virtually invisible to the public

 “He appeared very glum,” Perez said.
 “He did not seem to have a lot of energy.”

-With time to fill, most networks took it live when a new Trump spokesperson, Alina Habba, spoke outside the courtroom.
+With time to fill, most networks took it live when Trump lawyer Alina Habba spoke outside the courtroom.
 MSNBC cut her off, however, and CBS’ John Dickerson noted that she did not address the specifics of any charges against the former president.

 An outage at the Amazon Web Services cloud computing unit on Tuesday severely restricted some news organizations, including The Associated Press, from sending material at precisely the time of Trump’s arraignment.
-The Verge and PennLive.com were also affected.
+The Verge, the Boston Globe and PennLive.com were also affected.

 Reporters kept a close eye on people gathered outside of the courtroom, including several banner-waving Trump supporters, a few anti-Trump demonstrators, and journalists from around the world — China, Australia, France, Germany and Australia.